TerriaJS/TerriaMap/README.md

 install npm i -g firebase-tools firebase login:ci ##returns a token to be used in a CI server
 ```
+Add the token into Github project -> settings -> secrets: FIREBASE_TOKEN:<your token>

 ### Please note:
 - If the map doesn't load, you may have to clear your browser cache, cookies and other site data.
 (Only clearing the cache is not enough!)